 Through Trust links and working closely with other agencies, we have a good knowledge of the children in our care and the context from which they come.
 Southampton is a coastal city with a relatively high level of deprivation and social disadvantage.
 This understanding of context has informed our curriculum development so that it meets the needs of our students and encourages all to meet their potential.
 As well as academic learning, the curriculum offer supports the well-being of students, promotes equality and diversity and develops the whole person.

 Curriculum Leaders work together.
-They are informed about the curriculums of other subjects so that there is cohesion; learning builds on prior knowledge and has transferable skills between subjects.
+They are informed about the curriculums of other subjects so that there is cohesion; learning builds on prior knowledge and has transferable skills.
 Literacy and numeracy have a high profile and permeate all subject areas.
-Wider reading is promoted through our Reading Curriculum and the use of higher tier vocabulary are encouraged while consistent approaches to teaching numeracy in non-maths subjects ensures consistency.
+Wider reading is promoted through our Reading Curriculum and the use of higher tier vocabulary is encouraged while shared approaches to teaching numeracy in non-maths subjects ensures consistency.

-The SENDCO and Director of Inclusion work closely with the Quality of Education team so that all students’ needs are considered, including those who have SEND or for whom alternative provision is appropriate.
+The SENDCO liaises with the Quality of Education team and Middle Leaders so that all students’ needs are considered, including those who have SEND or for whom alternative provision is appropriate.

 Our curriculum aims to address social disadvantage and develop young people into confident, articulate and responsible citizens.

-In Year 9 some additional and alternative options are provided and students will start their GCSE studies.
-As well as English, maths and science all students at Regents Park Community College are expected to continue RE and one of either history or geography up to GCSE.
+In Year 10 students begin their formal KS4 studies.
+As well as English, maths and science, all students at Regents Park Community College are expected to continue RE and one of either history or geography up to GCSE.
 This ensures their learning has breadth.
 It is our ambition that students study EBacc GCSE courses and our curriculum offer is structured around this.
 However, the needs, hopes and aspirations of individual students will be placed at the forefront of any curriculum decisions.

 A wide range of KS4 options are provided for students to meet their personal needs.
 This includes academic, practical and creative.
 The variety of subjects offered includes computer science, sociology, business studies, photography, textiles and dance.
-Alternatives such as level 1 qualifications in hospitality and tourism, the Arts Award, and Sports Leaders, Functional English or Maths are also offered where appropriate.
+Alternatives such as the Arts Award, and Sports Leaders, Functional English or Maths are also offered where appropriate.
 Some students are supported with bespoke curriculum packages such as Rebuild, which develops hands-on practical skills, ASDAN and college courses such as Hair and Beauty.
 KS4 subjects, qualifications and exam boards specifications are adapted according to cohort need and an up to date list can be found on the website.

 The PSHE Curriculum is delivered during tutor times and in assemblies, but a series of PSHE days and events are planned for all year groups so that specialists can provide expert support and advice on crucial issues, from mental health and drugs awareness to fire safety and the development of soft skills.
 Careers advice and guidance is embedded across the curriculum but a yearly Careers Fair ensures it has a high profile.
 Additionally, all Year 10 students have the opportunity to go on a week’s placement for work experience.

 Student leadership skills are developed in a number of ways.
 This includes formal qualifications, such as Sports Leaders, and a wide range extracurricular opportunities.
-The PE Champions programme is well established, there is a student senior leadership team, year group student councils and Student Ambassadors.
+The PE Champions programme is well established, there is a Student Senior Leadership Team, year group student councils and Student Ambassadors.
 Full details are outlined on the Student Leadership page of the website.

-The curriculum offer at Regents Park Community College is a shared vision with a shared outcome that our students are supported, developed and challenged.
+The Regents Park Community College curriculum offer is a shared vision that our students are supported, developed and challenged.
 Teachers and LSAs are responsible for ensuring that classroom practice delivers this strategic intention.
-Curriculum Leaders should ensure that this vision translates into their subject specific curriculum planning and that this is routinely monitored and evaluated.
+Curriculum Leaders ensure that this vision translates into their subject specific curriculum planning and that this is routinely monitored and evaluated.
 Senior Leadership regularly monitor the implementation of the curriculum and evaluate its effectiveness.
-Processes for this include learning walks, work scrutinies, Internal Inquiry Reports and Middle Leader Moderation.
-This analysis coupled with progress data should inform future developments.
-Governors are informed and updated about the curriculum provision and its impact via Headteacher Reports, the SEF, SIP Progress Reviews and their own school scrutiny.
+Processes for this include learning walks, work scrutinies, Curriculum Audits and Middle Leader Moderation.
+This analysis coupled with progress data informs future developments.
+Governors are informed and updated about the curriculum provision and its impact via Headteacher Reports, the SEF, School Improvement Partner Progress Reviews and their own school scrutiny.